 This section describes the mineral resource estimation methodology and summarises the key assumptions.
 In the opinion of qualified person Garth Kirkham, P.Geo., the mineral resource estimates reported herein are a reasonable representation of the mineral resources found within the project at the current level of sampling.
 The mineral resources were estimated in conformity with generally accepted CIM guidelines ("Estimation of Mineral Resources and Mineral Reserves Best Practices Guidelines", December 2019) and are reported in accordance with NI 43-101 guidelines.
-It is important to note that mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Mineral resource estimates do not account for mineability, selectivity, mining loss and dilution.
+It is important to note that mineral resource estimates do not account for mineability, selectivity, mining loss and dilution.
 These mineral resource estimates include inferred mineral resources that are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorised as mineral reserves.
 It is reasonably expected that the majority of inferred mineral resources could be upgraded to indicated.